smeucci/docker-images/raspberry-pi-jenkins/README.md

 ## arm32v7/jenkins

-Dockerfile to build a jenkins image for raspberry pi.
+Dockerfile to build a jenkins image for raspberry pi (arm32v7).

 Create a container like this: